obliquid/burro/README.md

 burro
 =====

-burro: opencart ispconfig integration. an opencart extension to sell hosting / isp products and have them created / managed in ispconfig, in a fully automatic process.
+burro project is an opencart - ispconfig integration. burro is an opencart extension to sell hosting / isp products and have them created / managed in ispconfig, in a fully automatic process.